polterguy/polterguy.github.io/documentation/magic/index.md

 the signed challenge to this endpoint, resulting in a JWT token being returned, allowing the user to invoke endpoints afterwards within the context of the user associated with the public key.

+If the invocation to this endpoint is successful, a valid JWT token will be returned, allowing the client to use this JWT token to invoke other endpoints authorised as the user associated with the public cryptography key on the server.

 #### PATCH magic/system/crypto/eval-id

 Executes a cryptographically secured lambda invocation.